Employment and training

 - provides skills development through training and mentoring, where/if capacity is limited

 - supports land management work by overseeing contract-based employment.

 The Board is currently reviewing the Employment, Training and Procurement Strategy that directly links pathways toward employment for Aboriginal people.

 The AW team has delivered numerous training activities for people across the AW region:

 - safe handling of chemicals

 - cyber tracker.

-- support community members and Indigenous staff to attend appropriate conferences, workshops and other training opportunities
+- support community members and Aboriginal staff to attend appropriate conferences, workshops and other training opportunities

 - host visitor groups